-- Dryness: look for a serum that will boost hydration.
+- dryness: look for a serum that will boost hydration.
 Ingredients to target include hyaluronic acid, vitamin E, niacinamide, aloe vera, algae extract, ceramides, glycerin…

-- Acne: retinols, vitamin C, and salicylic acid are powerhouse ingredients which help to diminish acne.
+- acne: retinols, vitamin C, and salicylic acid are powerhouse ingredients which help to diminish acne.

-- Pigmentation: there are fortunately a number of natural ingredients that target the steps in melanin production.
+- pigmentation: there are fortunately a number of natural ingredients that target the steps in melanin production.
 Look for niacinamide, kojic acid, licorice root extract, hibiscus flower extract, plankton extracts, and citric acid, among others.

-- Aging skin: retinols, resveratrol, and ferulic acid fight free radicals and promote cellular repair.
+- aging skin: retinols, resveratrol, and ferulic acid fight free radicals and promote cellular repair.

 Check your ingredients.
 If your serum contains moisturizing ingredients such as hyaluronic acid or ceramides, you will find that your skin feels hydrated.
 Lotions and creams in particular are significantly thicker and provide an additional layer of moisture to your skin.
 An essence, which has been popularized by K-beauty regimens, is a very watered-down serum and will likely require an additional moisturizer.
 In general, if your skin tends to run dry, add a moisturizer.
 If your skin is on the oily side, as ours tends to be during the summer months, a serum alone may be enough.

-SHAMELESS PLUG: One of our most popular products is our Jasmine Serum, which contains hyaluronic acid for hydration, panthenol which improves the barrier function of the skin, sweet almond oil to sooth and condition skin, and sandalwood and jasmine essential oils to soother and moisturize.
+a little plug: One of our most popular products is our Jasmine Serum, which contains hyaluronic acid for hydration, panthenol which improves the barrier function of the skin, sweet almond oil to sooth and condition skin, and sandalwood and jasmine essential oils to soother and moisturize.

 All this and more at www.anokhaskincare.com .